 We are a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.
-As of March 31, 2022, we had 28 ships with approximately 59,150 Berths and had orders for nine additional ships to be delivered through 2027.
+As of June 30, 2022, we had 28 ships with approximately 59,150 Berths and had orders for nine additional ships to be delivered through 2027.
 Due to COVID-19, we temporarily suspended all global cruise voyages from March 2020 until July 2021, when we resumed cruise voyages on a limited basis.
 We refer you to Note 2 - "Summary of Significant Accounting Policies" for further information.

-We have six Prima Class Ships on order with expected delivery dates from 2022 through 2027.
+Norwegian Prima was delivered in July 2022.
+We refer you to Note 14 - "Subsequent Event" for additional information.
+We have five additional Prima Class Ships on order with expected delivery dates from 2023 through 2027.
 We have one Explorer Class Ship on order for delivery in 2023.
 We have two Allura Class Ships on order for delivery in 2023 and 2025.
 These additions to our fleet will increase our total Berths to approximately 83,000.